Find Trade Colleges

 Best Kentucky Schools for Affordable Quality for an Award Taking Less Than 1 Year in Heavy Equipment Maintenance

-Our 2023 rankings named Elizabethtown Community and Technical College the best value school in Kentucky for heavy/industrial equipment maintenance students working on their basic certificate.
-Located in the small city of Elizabethtown, Elizabethtown Community and Technical College is a public school with a moderately-sized student population.
+Our analysis found Elizabethtown Community and Technical College to be the best value school for heavy/industrial equipment maintenance students who want to pursue a basic certificate in Kentucky.
+Located in the city of Elizabethtown, Elizabethtown Community and Technical College is a public school with a medium-sized student population.

 The average tuition and fees for an in-state undergraduate at Elizabethtown Community and Technical College are $4,560 a year.